 |🗑️Recycle Bin recovery||Files can be recovered even after emptying the Recycle Bin, and you can recover personal files from the remote computer's Recycle Bin.|

 |💻Windows data recovery||This software can help you solve most data loss issues that happen on Windows OS, and you can even recover files after factory resetting Windows 11.|

 Compared with file recovery from cloud storage, for example, recover permanently deleted files from Google Drive, it's much easier to recover deleted files from the network shared folder.
 As you know, in Windows operating systems, here's how to share a folder on your Windows machine.

 - Locate the folder(s) you want to share, and you can set an option to share with any users on the computer or your homegroup.

-- With or without a password, everyone who is entitled to access files on your local network, could view, check or edit the files there, including delete the files.
+- With or without a password, everyone who is entitled to access files on your local network, could view, check or edit the files there, including deleting the files.

-Windows will prompt a permanent deletion when a user is trying to delete a file on the shared drive, which means that it won't go to the Windows recycle bin but disappeared from the drive for permanent.
+Windows will prompt a permanent deletion when a user is trying to delete a file on the shared drive, which means that it won't go to the Windows recycle bin but disappear from the drive for permanent.
 If Ctrl Z, the undo option has failed, you need to apply EaseUS hard drive recovery software, and take actions as instructed here: